toldsoftware/npm-boilerplate/README.md

 - Publish to *NPM*
     - npm publish --access public
 - Github: Verify Icons have updated
-    - Sometimes this can take a while
+    - Sometimes this can take a while or the images get cached by the browser.

 ## Use